Paekchŏng: Social movements

 At the 1931 national conference, they stirred controversy within the movement by introducing a dissolution proposal, feeling that the organization had abandoned its original aims in favor of those of the bourgeois intellectuals directing it.
 It was their belief that dissolution would better serve their interests as it was replaced by trade unions.
 The dissolution proposal failed, but not without further alienating more conservative members of the movement, who were already financially strapped from broader economic conditions in Korea.
 Even more fatal for the movement was the arrest of a number of young radical members, who were accused of establishing a secret communist organization, the "Hyeongpyeongsa Youth Vanguard", which authorities said demanded struggle against feudalism and the abolishment of private property.
 The trial related to this accusation dragged on for four years, before the defendants were found to be innocent.
 It appears likely that the "organization" was a construction by Japanese authorities to ensure the labor wing of the Hyeongpyeongsa would not interfere with their access to leather needed for the invasion of China.
 As a result, the Hyeongpyeongsa shifted to the right, abandoning progressive ideals and finally disbanding in 1935, claiming the movement's aims had successfully been met.

-The growing power of the radical wing divided the movement, and much of the economic support provided by wealthier baekjeong was pulled, particularly under the strain of the Great Depression, which had negatively impacted the meat and leather trades.
+The growing power of the radical wing divided the movement, and much of the economic support provided by wealthier paekchŏng was pulled, particularly under the strain of the Great Depression, which had negatively impacted the meat and leather trades.
 The young socialists in the Hyŏngp'yŏngsa forged connections with other movements, attempting to broaden the movement and work towards "the reconstitution of Korea as a whole."
-More importantly, they focused on social and economic injustices affecting the baekjeong, hoping to create an egalitarian Korean society.
+More importantly, they focused on social and economic injustices affecting the paekchŏng, hoping to create an egalitarian Korean society.
 Their efforts included attacking social discrimination by the upper class, authorities, and "commoners" and the use of degrading language against children in public schools.